Radii of proton emitters: Abstract

 \section{Abstract}

 Nuclear radius is a fundamental structural observable that informs many properties of atomic nuclei and nuclear matter.
-Experimental studies of radii in dripline nuclei are in the forefront of research with radioactive ion beams.
+Experimental studies of radii in drip line nuclei are in the forefront of research with radioactive ion beams.
 Of particular interest are charge radii of proton-unbound nuclei that will soon be approached in laser spectroscopy.
-In this paper, using the complex-energy approach and direct time propagation, we investigate the radius of the proton resonance whose size is ill-defined in the standard stationary quantum-mechanical description.
+In this Letter, using the complex-energy approach and direct time propagation, we investigate the radius of the proton resonance whose size is ill defined in the standard stationary quantum-mechanical description.
 An early-time plateau is identified during which the radius of the Gamow resonance coincides with the real-energy radius accessible experimentally.
-We demonstrate a non-monotonic dependence of the complex radius on decay energy and a local increase of the charge radius across the threshold (a proton halo effect).
+We demonstrate a nonmonotonic dependence of the complex radius on decay energy and a local increase of the charge radius across the threshold (a halolike enhancement).

 \end{CJK*}